Non-thermal plasma density redistribution in planetary magnetospheres due to ion-cyclotron waves: Introduction

 In this work, we extend previous studies of plasma density redistribution driven by the PF of traveling EMIC waves in non-thermal plasmas, expanding the context to analyze and compare different planetary magnetospheres.
 We employ the PF expressions from \citet{Espinoza-Troni_etal_2024}, which assume field-aligned propagation of EMIC waves in low-temperature isotropic Kappa plasmas.
 A dipole approximation of planetary magnetospheres is adopted, enabling a first comparative assessment across the solar system.
 Although rough for non-dipolar configurations such as Neptune and Uranus \citep{Holme_etal_1996}, this approach provides a useful first-order assessment of non-thermal effects on plasma redistribution driven by the PF in the solar system.

 This article is structured as follows: Section \ref{sec:2} reviews the low-time-scale fluid equations of the plasma and introduces the notation and normalization used throughout.
 Section \ref{sec:3} provides a brief overview of the PF and its different terms.
 Section \ref{sec:4} presents the ion dispersion relation of EMIC waves for isotropic Kappa plasmas in low-beta conditions.
 Section \ref{sec:5} computes the different PF terms.
 To this end, the magnitude of the wave's electric field is determined as a function of the background variables by solving the wave equation in the WKB approximation.
 Section \ref{sec:6} presents numerical solutions for the differential equation of the plasma density redistribution, and analyzes its behavior for different values of the plasma beta, the L-shell, and the wave's frequency in the context of the planetary magnetospheres of our solar system.
-Finally, Section \ref{sec:7} summarizes the main conclusions of this work.
+Section \ref{sec:7} analyzes how the magnitude of the ponderomotive effect depends on the relative wave amplitude and the average magnetospheric conditions typically observed across the planetary magnetospheres in our solar system.
+Finally, Section \ref{sec:8} summarizes the main conclusions of this work.